Preven-K/ALTRUISTY-CHALLENGE/README.md

-`rgb(9, 105, 218)`
-This Challenge contains 5 Questions each are very challenging and creative.
+##This Challenge contains 5 Questions each are very challenging and creative.
 Here are the Questions

 # ***QUESTION 1*** :
 Ratan is a crazy rich person.
 And he is blessed with luck, so he always made the best profit possible with the shares he bought.